PTTC Network Launches New Marijuana Prevention and Education Toolkit

 Presentation slides from the 2019 New England Summer School of Addiction Studies Marijuana Policy Plenary session:

-The Evolution of State Cannabis Policies and Where Prevention Fits In,
+Prevention in the Era of Legal Cannabis: The Evolution of Marijuana Policy and Where Prevention Fits In

 Created and presented by: Scott M. Gagnon, MPP, PS-C, Director, New England Prevention Technology Transfer Center, AdCare Educational Institute of Maine, Inc.